Native American flute: Fingering

 many flutes can play notes of the chromatic scale using cross-fingerings.

 Tuning

-Native American flutes are available in a wide variety of keys and musical temperaments—far more than typically available for other woodwind instruments.
+Authentic Native American flutes and Native American 'Style' flutes are available in a wide variety of keys and musical temperaments—far more than typically available for other woodwind instruments.

 Instruments tuned to equal temperament are typically available in all keys within the range of the instrument.

 Instruments are also crafted in other musical temperaments, such as just intonation, and pitch standards, such as A4=432 Hz.